 Be Careful About High MERV Ratings

-While a higher MERV number may ensure better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may ensure better filtration efficiency, it is critical to understand that too high a MERV filter may also require more to operate your furnace and AC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

 Think about it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your Dallas home.
 That's definitely the “best” air filtration, but would also be like living in a box.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Levy & Son Service Experts technician to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
-You generally do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+A higher MERV filter should be used subject to the advice of your Levy & Son Service Experts technician to ensure your system has the capability of moving the correct amount of air through higher efficiency filters.
+You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

-Filtration has changed significantly over the past ten years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-Today it’s a whole new ballgame.
+Filtration has changed significantly over the past few years.
+In the beginning, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+But (in the words of Bob Dylan) the times they are a changing.
 Dallas area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!